Michael D. Ratner

 In addition to all of their current projects in development, Ratner and OBB Pictures launched the OBB pilot season program, the company’s official television and digital initiative that partners with talented and hungry content creators to help develop and produce their dream projects.
 The goal of the pilot season program is to find undiscovered, auteur-driven and cinematic projects and introduce them to a larger audience by funding and overseeing the production of the creator’s pilot.

 Ratner graduated from the University of Pennsylvania where he received a BA in Film & English.
 He went on to receive a Master of Fine Arts in film directing, writing, and producing from New York University’s Tisch School of the Arts.
-Ratner is represented by the United Talent Agency, 3 Arts Entertainment and Hansen Jacobson & Teller.
+Ratner is a member of the Producers Guild of America and is represented by the United Talent Agency, 3 Arts Entertainment and Hansen Jacobson & Teller.